Agastya9799/AWS-EC2-Nginx/README.md

 After copying the DNS-name, paste it on the new tab in your browser and search that link.
 Then you need to get output as below figure.
 If not, please very the EC2 instance you have created.

 ## Step-20:
 Now select the Auto Scaling Group on your EC2 instance.
-And select the “Create Auto Scaling Group” option.
+And select the __“Create Auto Scaling Group”__ option.

 ## Step-21:
-In “Choose launch template” enter the name for auto scaling group.
-And select the “Create a launch template”.
+In __“Choose launch template”__ enter the name for auto scaling group.
+And select the __“Create a launch template”__.

 ## Step-22: